The-going/evlproject/content/core/user-api/thread/_index.md

 - _stats_ gives statistical information about the CPU consumption of the thread, in the following order:

-  * the number of (forced) switches to inband mode, which happens when a thread issues an in-band system call from an out-of-band context.
+  * the number of (forced) switches to in-band mode, which happens when a thread issues an in-band system call from an out-of-band context.
 This figure should not increase once a real-time EVL thread has entered its time-critical work loop, otherwise this